Fusion-stable structures on triangulated categories: Preliminaries

 \subsection{The quiver categories}

 \

-Given an (arrow-$\ZZ$-graded) quiver $Q$ and let $\GNQ$ be the associated (degree N) Ginzburg dg algebra, constructed as follows (\cite{Ke1}): \begin{itemize} \item Let $\overline{Q}^N$ be the $N$-Calabi-Yau double of $Q$, that is, the graded quiver whose vertex set is $Q_0$ and whose arrows are: the arrows in $Q_1$ (with inherited degrees); an arrow $a^*\colon j\to i$ in degree $2-N-\deg(a)$ for each arrow $a\colon i\to j$ in $Q_1$ and a loop $e^*\colon i\to i$ in degree $1-N$ for each vertex $e$ in $Q_0$. \item The underlying graded algebra of $\GNQ$ is the completion of the graded path algebra $\k\overline{Q}^N$ with respect to the ideal generated by the arrows of $\overline{Q}^N$. \item The differential of $\GNQ$ is the unique continuous linear endomorphism, homogeneous of degree $1$, which satisfies the Leibniz rule and vanished except the following:
+Given a graded quiver $Q$ (i.e. there is a map from the set $Q_1$ of arrows to $\ZZ$) and let $\GNQ$ be the associated (degree N) Ginzburg dg algebra, constructed as follows (\cite{Ke1}): \begin{itemize} \item Let $\overline{Q}^N$ be the $N$-Calabi-Yau double of $Q$, that is, the graded quiver whose vertex set is $Q_0$ and whose arrows are: the arrows in $Q_1$ (with inherited degrees); an arrow $a^*\colon j\to i$ in degree $2-N-\deg(a)$ for each arrow $a\colon i\to j$ in $Q_1$ and a loop $e^*\colon i\to i$ in degree $1-N$ for each vertex $e$ in $Q_0$. \item The underlying graded algebra of $\GNQ$ is the completion of the graded path algebra $\k\overline{Q}^N$ with respect to the ideal generated by the arrows of $\overline{Q}^N$. \item The differential of $\GNQ$ is the unique continuous linear endomorphism, homogeneous of degree $1$, which satisfies the Leibniz rule and vanished except the following:

 \end{itemize}